cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Implementation
 ----------------------------------------------------------------------

-PlotViz3
+1. Build the environment.

-Microsoft Visual Studio 2010
+2. Read the code in Microsoft Visual Studio 2010.
+3. Make changes in the code.
+4. Test the new code in PlotViz3.

 Links